 Other features, like digital signature capture, provide a higher level of information security and a more convenient customer experience.
 Remote signatures let you capture an electronic signature for customers shopping online or by phone.
 Taking advantage of the e-commerce market gives businesses a wider reach and customers a chance to shop at home at whatever time is most convenient for them.
 Signature capture also protects the business by storing a digital record that proves the customer authorized the transaction.
 In the event of a chargeback, a business that can’t prove customer authorization loses the dispute by default.

 Although chip-and-signature authorization is on its way out, there are still numerous instances when you'll need to capture your customers' signatures.
 These include when processing magstripe cards, when requesting a tip, in the event of an EMV fallback and for warranties, refund policies, and other terms.
-Advanced terminals with an email receipt option can be useful as a marketing tool.
+Advanced POS terminals with an email receipt option can be useful as a marketing tool.
 Giving customers the power to select an email receipt at checkout is a perfect opportunity to invite them onto a digital mailing list.

 In some cases, Smart Terminals can be shared across multiple computers, instead of requiring a one-to-one connection.
 This can cut down on the number of terminals required to handle multiple checkout points, and can reduce or eliminate bottlenecks.
-Terminals have progressed past the simple functionality of processing a transaction.
+POS terminals have progressed past the simple functionality of processing a transaction.
 An advanced Smart Terminal, in a savvy business owner’s hands, can be an accounting and marketing aid as well as a crucial piece of point-of-sale equipment.

 Does the POS System Require Middleware?